 Their mission: the provision of a robust data basis to drive ‘more crop per drop’ and help feed 10 billion people by 2050.

 And this inspired me, and hence I invited Max to my podcast.
 We explore the challenges Max has been going through to convince the nay-sayers and what he has learned from that.
-He explains what they have done to break a huge global problem into a manageable structure – and what choices have been fundamental to deliver remarkable impact – and grow predictable traction.
+He explains what they have done to break a huge global problem into a manageable structure – and what choices have been fundamental to deliver remarkable impact – and grow remarkable traction.
 Last but not least he shares his recommendations for building a Software business that has staying power.

 Here’s one of his quotes